deforay/vlsm/README.md

 * * * * * cd /var/www/vlsm/ && ./vendor/bin/crunz schedule:run
 ```

-Where /var/www/vlsm/ is the full path to your VLSM folder

 * Once you have the application set up, you can visit the vlsm URL http://vlsm/ and log in with the credentials admin and 123
 * Please add the Sample Types, Reasons for Testing, Rejection Reasons, Provinces etc. under the Admin menu